GaminRick7/Calcura/README.md

 ### Environment Variables

-To run this project, you will need to add the following environment variable to your `.env` file with your database password.
+To run this project, you will need to add the following environment variable to your `.env` file.

 ```
-databasepass=*****
+databasepass=[YOUR DATABASE PASSWORD]
 ```